SabianF/SabianF/README.md

   - **Part-time roles with clear deliverables**: Same as above

 </details>

+# What I'm currently doing with Ugeddit
+- **Searching for** and reaching out to people who want to improve their social/people skills, relationships, or similar aspects, and asking if want to test our CNC skill tree, so they can see how well it works for them in their real-life situations, and share what happens
+- **Being available for** people learning skill trees, so they can quickly become **Skill Masters** *(people who've reached lv3 for in least 1 skill tree)*, so they can get paid to give personalized support and guidance to newer learners
+- **Iterating & improving** Ugeddit's first skill trees for **Social Skills** and **Relationship-building** *("Skill Trees" are specific outcomes and actions that people can use to objectively measure & master their real-world skills)*

 # What would help Ugeddit the most right now
 - **Meeting** more people who want to test our social skills mastery skill tree (CNC) and share their experience